svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 > PlantUML feature is turned on by default
 ----

-The idea of this feature is that the user can specify to the plugin, which parts mean what in terms of a sequence diagram.
+The idea of this feature is that the user can specify to the plugin, which parts of message mean what in terms of a sequence diagram.
 A predefined set of the regex group names is used to identify different common parts of the sequence diagram.
 UML regex group identifiers, which are supported by the plugin: